-The West Acre Sweater is a versatile all-year-round sweater for your 18” dolls.
+The West Acre Sweater, by Genniewren Designs, is a versatile all-year-round sweater for your 18” dolls.
 It can be worn as a sweater with the buttons at the back or with the buttons at the front as a cardigan.

 The long-line sweater is perfect for fall and winter when knitted in snuggly woolen yarns, and perfect for spring or cool summer evenings when knitted in cotton style yarn.